telerik/blazor-docs/components/grid/export/events.md

     * `Width` - define the width of the column **in pixels**.
     * `Title` - define the column title to be shown in the Excel file header.
-    * `NumberFormat` - you can use the `NumberFormat` to provide an Excel-compatible number/date format
+    * `NumberFormat` - provide an Excel-compatible number/date format
     * `Field` - provides the data bound field of the column.